Coleslaw

 • 1 cup mayonnaise

-• 1 tbsp honey, (or more for desired sweetness)
+• 1 tablespoon honey, (or more for desired sweetness)

 Instructions

-• Add the shredded green cabbage, red cabbage, and carrots to a large bowl.
+• Prep the coleslaw.
+Add the shredded green cabbage, red cabbage, and carrots to a large bowl.

-• Combine the mayonnaise, honey, apple cider vinegar, salt, pepper, and celery seeds in a small bowl and whisk together.
+• Make the dressing.
+Combine the mayonnaise, honey, apple cider vinegar, salt, pepper, and celery seeds in a small bowl and whisk together.
 (If you want the dressing to be sweeter, add more honey.)

-• Pour about half of the dressing onto the cabbage and carrots and toss.
-Slowly add more dressing until you’ve reached your desired slaw to dressing ratio.
+• Stir it all together.
+Pour about half of the dressing onto the cabbage and carrots and toss.
+Slowly add more dressing until you’ve reached your desired slaw-to-dressing ratio.

 Lisa’s Tips